How Abacus Permissions Data Through Its API (Part 1)

 Because we allowed the permissioning functions to execute arbitrary logic, including asynchronous operations (like looking up additional information), we were able to model any conceivable permission.
 However, this meant our response time was subject to the slowest executing permissioner.
 This wasn’t a problem… until it was.

-We’ll dive into what changed and what we did to adapt in Part 2.
+See what changed and what we did to adapt in Part 2.